DeraUchenwoke/fluidSim/README.md

 **Methodology**

-As of now, simulation will not include pertubations caused by vegetation, rocks etc. as it normally would be the case in open channel flow.
-This is a ***'learn-as-I-go'*** project so the focus is to first, achieve a simple version of the model *before* adding additonal features to make it a better representation of turbulent flow in real-world context.
+As of now, it will not include pertubations caused by vegetation, rocks etc., i.e. as it normally would be the case in open channel flow.
+This is a ***'learn-as-I-go'*** project so the focus is to first, achieve a simple version of the model *before* adding additional features to make it a better representation of turbulent flow in real-world context.